What is ILO?

 Integrated Living Opportunities is a non-profit organization that is devoted to helping families with special needs build supportive, integrated communities that enable safe, productive, independent living options for their young adults with developmental disabilities.
 ILO was founded by Maedi Tanham Carney, CFP®, CWIC, owner and founder of M&L Special Needs Planning, LLC, and group of core participating families (affectionately referred to as the “founding families”).

-The idea for ILO grew from a need expressed in the special needs communities of Washington, D.C., Maryland, and Virginia.
+The idea for ILO grew from a need expressed in the special needs communities of Washington, D.C. and Maryland.
 The individuals in these communities, along with their families, expressed the desire for independent living options that were inclusive, sustainable, affordable, and “above all,” community based.
 Carney, in her capacity as a special needs planner and also as a parent of a young adult with disabilities, began looking for independent living opportunities that fit those expressed needs.

 Together with the five founding families, Carney traveled to Evanston, Illinois to take part in Center for Independent Futures® New Futures Initiative™ training.
 From that experience grew a partnership with Center for Independent Futures®, and the commitment on the part of Carney, and the five founding participating families decided to create independent living options for their young adults with disabilities in their own neighborhoods.
 Finally, from that commitment grew ILO – a non-profit organization that would facilitate the development of supportive integrated communities for young adults with disability in the Washington, D.C. area.